 Government publishes heavily redacted version of National Broadband Plan

-Much of the published version, which runs to over 3,000 pages, is blacked out
+Much of the published version, which runs to more than 3,000 pages, is blacked out

+The Department of Communications said the redactions were due to “commercial sensitivities”.

 A heavily redacted version of the €3 billion National Broadband Plan contract has finally been published, some 10 months after the controversial agreement was first signed.

-Much of the published version, which runs to over 3,000 pages, is blacked out, making it largely unreadable.
-The Deparment of Communications said this was due to “commercial sensitivities.”
+Much of the published version, the full version of which runs to more than 3,000 pages, is blacked out, making it largely unreadable.
+The Department of Communications said this was due to “commercial sensitivities”.

-The then minister for Richard Bruton previously told Catherine Murphy TD of plans to publish the contract weeks after it was first signed last November.
-However, the Department of Communications held back from publishing it until Tuesday.
+The then minister for communications, Richard Bruton, previously told Social Democrats TD Catherine Murphy of plans to publish the contract weeks after it was first signed last November.
+However, the department held back from publishing it until Tuesday.

 Under the terms of the contract, the winning bidder – Granahan McCourt, the US investment firm founded by tech billionaire David McCourt – had to set up a separate legal entity, in this case NBI.